-On Friday 2nd October, International Day of Non Violence, we are hosting a Covid-secure protest in London as part of the global Traffickinghub movement.
-The purpose is to demand that Pornhub, and its parent company MindGeek, are held to account for enabling sex trafficking and sexual exploitation on their websites.
+On Friday 2nd October, International Day of Non Violence, we hosted a Covid-secure protest in London as part of the global Traffickinghub movement.
+The purpose was to demand that Pornhub, and its parent company MindGeek, are held to account for enabling sex trafficking and sexual exploitation on their websites.

-This socially-distanced demonstration will take place outside MindGeek’s London offices.
-Sister protests will also be taking place in Montreal and Los Angeles that day.
+This socially-distanced demonstration took place outside MindGeek’s London offices.
+Sister protests also took place in Montreal and Los Angeles that day.

 Why Support Traffickinghub?